stkotsakis/bla_hmm/README.md

 Copy the bla_hmm folder to your home directory

-the program takes as input fasta files and outputs detected beta-lactamases from the known molecular classes.
+the program takes as input fasta files and scans the six frame translation (obtained using the https://cgpdb.ucdavis.edu/DNA_SixFrames_Translation/seqs_processor_and_translator_bin_V118_AGCT.py script).
+In the output folder the detected beta-lactamases from the known molecular classes can be found.

 Usage: